 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.

 Property management companies live and die by their lead pipeline.
-The Travel Fox needed a page that would speak directly to holiday homeowners — people who want their property to earn more without the operational headache of managing listings, guest communications, and pricing across a dozen platforms.
+The Travel Fox needed a page that spoke directly to holiday homeowners.
+Specifically, homeowners who want their property to earn more without the operational headache of managing listings, guest communications, and pricing across a dozen platforms.

-The page opens with a direct value statement — earn more, hassle free — paired with a form that asks just one disqualifying question upfront: what’s your property type.
+The page opens with a direct value statement (“earn more, hassle free”) paired with a form that asks one disqualifying question upfront: what’s your property type.
 That single question filters intent without adding friction, because a host who answers it has already committed to the conversation.

-is placed directly below the hero, not at the bottom.
-The logic: hosts arriving from paid search are already considering multiple management options.
-Seeing Airbnb, Booking.com, Google, Expedia, Homestay, and VRBO logos in the first scroll confirms that The Travel Fox covers the full distribution landscape.
+The logo bar sits directly below the hero, not in the footer.
+The logic: hosts arriving from paid search are already weighing multiple management options.
+Seeing Airbnb, Booking.com, Google, Expedia, Homestay, and VRBO logos in the first scroll confirms that The Travel Fox covers the full distribution network.
 Credibility is established before a single feature is read.

-keep a complex offering digestible.
-The Travel Fox provides dynamic pricing, professional photography, guest management, and owner reporting — each a meaningful proof point, but all displayed together they’d create a wall of text.
+Accordion tabs keep a complex offering digestible.
+The Travel Fox provides active pricing, professional photography, guest management, and owner reporting.
+Each is a meaningful proof point, but laying them all out at once would create a wall of text.
 Accordions let the copy breathe and let motivated visitors drill deeper while keeping the page clean for visitors still deciding.

-Rather than asking for a full name, phone, and email immediately, the form starts with property type — a decision that feels natural for any host to make, not like handing over personal data.
-This lowers the initial commitment threshold significantly.
+Rather than asking for a full name, phone, and email up front, the form starts with property type.
+That feels natural for any host to answer.
+It’s not the same psychological move as handing over personal data, so it lowers the initial commitment threshold noticeably.

-The living room and property images signal premium quality accommodation — they help a host visualise their own property looking that polished under The Travel Fox’s management.
+The living room and property images signal premium-quality accommodation.
+They help a host picture their own property looking that polished under The Travel Fox’s management.
 We always push for authentic property photography over generic travel imagery because it closes the imagination gap.

-The platform logo bar isn't decorative — it's a distribution proof point.
-Hosts who've struggled to manage multiple OTA listings manually see this bar and immediately understand the operational relief on offer.
-Logos do the work that paragraphs can't.
+The platform logo bar is not decorative.
+It's a distribution proof point.
+Hosts who've struggled to manage multiple OTA listings manually see that bar and immediately understand the operational relief on offer.
+Logos do work that paragraphs can't.

-Trust on this page operates at two levels.
-First, the platform logos borrow institutional authority — a property manager endorsed by Airbnb and Expedia has cleared a bar that a random Google search result hasn’t.
-Second, the property photography acts as a quality signal; hosts mentally audition the service by looking at how the existing portfolio is presented.
+Trust on this page works at two levels.
+First, the platform logos borrow institutional authority.
+A property manager endorsed by Airbnb and Expedia has cleared a bar that a random Google search result hasn’t.
+Second, the property photography acts as a quality signal.
+Hosts mentally audition the service by looking at how the existing portfolio is presented.

 Read more about how we approach trust signals in our guide to Landing Page Form Design Best Practices.